 BUILDING, RESIDENTIAL: A residential building is a building which is arranged, designed, used as intended to be used for residential occupancy by one or more persons and which includes, but is not limited, to the following types:

-- A. Single-family attached and detached dwelling units.
+- A. Single-family detached dwellings.

-- B. Two-family dwelling units.
+- B. Two-family dwellings.

-- C. Multiple-family dwelling units.
+- C. Multiple-family dwellings and townhouses.

-- D. Agency supervised homes.
+- D. Rooming houses.

-- E. Agency-operated family homes.
+- E. Student residence halls.

-- F. Agency-operated group homes.
+- F. Nursing homes.

-- G. Barracks, convents, monasteries.

-- H. Group homes for parolees.

-- I. Dormitories.
+- G. Dormitories.

-- J. Homes for the aged.